Destinations, Missouri, Travel, USA

 From the Top: Cinnamon Roll, beer, and a bloody Mary; goat cheese toast with walnuts and smoked salmon toast; “local pig” sandwich with fries

-We strolled The Plaza a little, popping into a few stores like Madewell, Baldwin, and Eileen Fisher.
+We strolled The Plaza a little, popping into a few stores like Madewell, Baldwin (now closed), and Eileen Fisher.
 This area is filled with many Spanish-style buildings, due to the city’s partnership with Seville, Spain, as part of the Sister Cities program.
 We also popped into local chain Kaldi’s Coffee for a great Gibraltar and flat white.

 AFTERNOON IN KANSAS CITY

-It was time to head back to the Hotel Phillips and check in, and we spent a little time relaxing in our room (lots of natural light!) and enjoying the Art Deco lobby.
+It was time to head back to the Hotel Phillips to check in, and we spent a little time relaxing in our room (so much natural light!) and enjoying the Art Deco lobby.

 EVENING IN KANSAS CITY